AI knowledge base programs for customer support in Threat Intelligence

 What results should I expect?

-The program drives measurable gains in self-serve resolution, response speed, freshness, coverage, and accuracy for Threat Intelligence AI customer service.
+The program drives measurable gains in self-serve resolution, speed, freshness, coverage, and accuracy for Threat Intelligence AI customer service.

 - Self-serve resolution rate = self-serve solved questions ÷ total questions (increase trend).